jseyfried/GBArs/README.md

 	> Livecoding a Nintendo 64 emulator in Rust :D

 	This project inspired me to make this emulator.
 [Here](https://www.youtube.com/channel/UC4mpLlHn0FOekNg05yCnkzQ/videos) is a YouTube channel containing recordings of Ferris' Rustendo64 streams.
+You'll find stuff like the GitHub repository link in the video descriptions.
 - **[ProblemKaputt.de - GBATEK](http://problemkaputt.de/gbatek.htm)**

 	> GBATEK written 2001-2014 by Martin Korth, programming specs for the GBA and NDS hardware